 If you’re unsure as to what tiles are classed as modern, traditional, etc., then refer to the following;

-- Traditional Tiles: feature classic tiles designs such as grid patters and mosaics, and generally have a neutral, muted, colour palette.
+- Traditional Tiles: feature classic tiles designs such as grid patterns and mosaics and generally have a neutral, muted colour palette.
 They tend to be classic and symmetrical.
 Marble and travertine are examples of traditional tiles.

-- Contemporary Tiles: make a statement and are usually bold and dramatic in design, but can be very minimalistic also.
-They ideal for feature walls and kitchen splashbacks.
+- Contemporary Tiles: make a statement and are usually bold and dramatic in design but can be very minimalistic also.
+They are ideal for feature walls and kitchen splashbacks.

-- Country Chic Tiles: are tiles with warm earthy tones that emphasis country style.
+- Country Chic Tiles: these are tiles with warm earthy tones that emphasise the country style.
 Timber-look tiles and tiles with rustic charm fit this style.